BrandevCode/BrandonChanWebsite/_posts/offline/2020-11-21-Personal Finance Lessons School Didn't Teach You.md

 ### Bonds

-<a href="https://www.investopedia.com/financial-edge/0312/the-basics-of-bonds.aspx" target="_blank">The Basics of Bonds - Investopedia</a>
+<a href="https://www.investopedia.com/terms/b/bond.asp" target="_blank">The Basics of Bonds - Investopedia</a>

-When you purchase a stock, you're buying a microscopic stake in the company.
-It's yours and you get to share in the growth and also in the loss.
+A bond is a fixed income instrument that represents a loan made by an investor to a borrower (typically corporate or governmental).
+A bond could be thought of as an I.O.U. between the lender and borrower that includes the details of the loan and its payments.

 ### Guaranteed Investment Certificate (GIC)